bvds/andes/docs/guides/saml_integration/README.md

 To enable SAML authentication support in Sencha Space, select SAML 2.0 in Space Manager > Settings > Authentication.

-When a user enters an organization, the Space client sends the user to the appropriate identity provider (IdP).
+When a user enters an organization, the Space Client sends the user to the appropriate identity provider (IdP).
 Space uses an HTTP redirect for SAML requests and an HTTP post for SAML responses.